jedld/droiuby/README.md

 1.)
 An opensource Android app (droiuby-core) - Pure Java code that handles Android bootstrapping,
     debugging and JRuby instance management etc.

 2.)
-The Droiuby Framework - Consists of ruby code that serves as the bridge between your app and Java and
+The Droiuby Framework - Consists of ruby code that serves as the bridge between your app and Java.
+The framework
-    wraps Android Objects to easy in to easy to use Ruby Wrappers.
+    wraps Android Objects in to easy to use Ruby Wrappers.

 Remember this is still highly experimental and things could change really quickly.